-Together with its scenic wonders, and literary and historical associations, today Massachusetts is a prime tourist destination beginning with Boston on the east coast, the natural beauty of nearby Cape Cod and Martha's Vineyard, and to its western reaches world class Massachusetts ski resorts in the Berkshire Mountains, along with quaint bed & breakfast inns located throughout the state.
+Beginning with Boston on the east coast, a tour of the Bay State brings up the natural beauty of nearby Cape Cod and Martha's Vineyard, while to its western reaches in winter world class Massachusetts ski resorts beckon in the Berkshire Mountains.

 Get immediately acquainted with Boston aboard the classic 80-minute Boston Duck Tour, an amphibious World War II craft that hits all the major historical attractions, followed by an exciting plunge into the Charles River.